Echinops6718/HealthInfo/Pyrroloquinoline Quinone.md

 May prevent Alzheimer's and Parkinson's.

-PQQ has no known drug interactions, though injection of a high concentration dosage of PQQ is acutely neurotoxic.
-Common supplement dosage, such as 20 mg once per day, is demonstrated to be well within safe tolerance for humans.
+PQQ has no known drug interactions, though injection of a high concentration and dosage of PQQ is acutely neurotoxic.
+Lower dosage injection shows no neurotoxicity.
+Common supplement dosage, such as 20 mg once per day, is well within safe tolerance for humans.

 #accelerate-wound-healing #anti-aging  #anti-cancer #anti-inflammatory #cardioprotective  #diabetes-protective #glaucoma-protective #hepatoprotective #mitochondria-support #neuroprotective #renalprotective #retina-protective #supplement #thyroid-protective